BaderLab/GeneEval/README.md

 # GeneEval

-A Python library for evaluating gene embeddings.
+A Python library for benchmarking gene function prediction.

 ## Installation